vyperlang/vyper/README.md

 Some examples of what Vyper does NOT have and why:

-* **Modifiers** - eg. in Solidity you can do `function foo() mod1 { ... }`, where `mod1` can be defined elsewhere in the code to include a check that is done before execution, a check that is done after execution, some state changes, or possibly other things.
+* **Modifiers** - e.g. in Solidity you can do `function foo() mod1 { ... }`, where `mod1` can be defined elsewhere in the code to include a check that is done before execution, a check that is done after execution, some state changes, or possibly other things.
 Vyper does not have this, because it makes it too easy to write misleading code. `mod1` just _looks_ too innocuous for something that could add arbitrary pre-conditions, post-conditions or state changes.
 Also, it encourages people to write code where the execution jumps around the file, harming auditability.
 The usual use case for a modifier is something that performs a single check before execution of a program; our recommendation is to simply inline these checks as asserts.
 * **Class inheritance** - requires people to jump between multiple files to understand what a program is doing, and requires people to understand the rules of precedence in case of conflicts (which class's function X is the one that's actually used?).
 Hence, it makes code too complicated to understand.
 * **Inline assembly** - adding inline assembly would make it no longer possible to Ctrl+F for a variable name to find all instances where that variable is read or modified.
 * **Operator overloading** - waaay too easy to write misleading code (what do you mean "+" means "send all my money to the developer"?
 I didn't catch the part of the code that says that!).
 * **Recursive calling** - cannot set an upper bound on gas limits, opening the door for gas limit attacks.
 * **Infinite-length loops** - cannot set an upper bound on gas limits, opening the door for gas limit attacks.
-* **Binary fixed point** - decimal fixed point is better, because any decimal fixed point value written as a literal in code has an exact representation, whereas with binary fixed point approximations are often required (eg. 0.2 -> 0.001100110011..., which needs to be truncated), leading to unintuitive results, eg. in python `0.3 + 0.3 + 0.3 + 0.1 != 1`.
+* **Binary fixed point** - decimal fixed point is better, because any decimal fixed point value written as a literal in code has an exact representation, whereas with binary fixed point approximations are often required (e.g. 0.2 -> 0.001100110011..., which needs to be truncated), leading to unintuitive results, e.g. in python `0.3 + 0.3 + 0.3 + 0.1 != 1`.

 Some changes that may be considered after Metropolis when STATICCALL becomes available include:

 * Forbidding state changes after non-static calls unless the address being non-statically called is explicitly marked "trusted".
 This would reduce risk of re-entrancy attacks.
-* Forbidding "inline" non-static calls, eg. `send(some_address, contract.do_something_and_return_a_weivalue())`, enforcing clear separation between "call to get a response" and "call to do something".
+* Forbidding "inline" non-static calls, e.g. `send(some_address, contract.do_something_and_return_a_weivalue())`, enforcing clear separation between "call to get a response" and "call to do something".

 Vyper does NOT strive to be a 100% replacement for everything that can be done in Solidity; it will deliberately forbid things or make things harder if it deems fit to do so for the goal of increasing security.